leehpham/lean-ts/docs/BACKLOG.md

 ## Todo

+- [] Add `.ignore` file.
+- [] Update the documentation to specify which config files belong to which tools
 - [] Update ESLint config to also lint test files in `__tests__` folder.
   Also, need to move flags in ESLint's `npm` scripts related to the config file.
   We need a single source of truth.